What is the Pupil Premium Grant?

 -

-are 'looked after' by the local authority
+Are ‘looked after’ by the local authority

 -

-adopted from care
+Have been adopted from care

 -

-are children of Service families
+Are children of Service personnel

 -

-have ever had a social worker
+Pupils who have ever had a social worker

 -

-have special educational needs and /or disabilities
+Pupils with special educational needs and/or disabilities

 -